aiven/aiven-docs/docs/platform/howto/vnet-peering-azure.md

   connection in step 12
 | If everything went as expected, the state changes to `PENDING_PEER`
-  within a couple of minutes showing details to set up the peering connection from your VNet to the Project VPC\'s VNet in the Aiven subscription.
+  within a couple of minutes showing details to set up the peering connection from your VNet to the Project VPC's VNet in the Aiven subscription.

 Save the `to-tenant-id` field from the output.
 It will be referred to as